Skip to content

 All South African citizens/applicants requiring civic services, and who reside in Bayern and Baden-Wuerttemberg shall approach the South African Consulate-General in Munich: Sendlinger-Tor-Platz 5, 80336 Munich

-To schedule an appointment at the Munich Consulate, please send an email to: Munich.CivicApp@dirco.gov.za
+To schedule an appointment at the Munich Consulate, please send an email with the information below to: Munich.CivicApp@dirco.gov.za

-To schedule an appointment at the Berlin Embassy, please send an email to: Berlin.Consular@dirco.gov.za
+To schedule an appointment at the Embassy in Berlin, please send an email with the information below to berlin.consular@dirco.gov.za

 3. Applicant’s date and place of birth